flaf/miscellaneous/puppet/modules/monitoring/README.md

 checks in the host block of this host.
 For instance the IPMI address concerns the host but the check of the IPMI (a ping) will be not defined in the host-block of the host.
-It will be defined special dummy host.
+It will be defined in a dedicated dummy host.
 It's the same for DNS checks.
 The default value of this parameter is `{}` ie no exta informations added.
 Currently, this hash parameter can accept only 3 keys:

 * `ipmi_address` whose its value is a string (in fact a pattern to avoid special character).